 Of course, if she or the kittens show any untoward symptoms of problems before a week elapses, do not delay, but take them to the vet immediately.

 Mastitis is an infection of the mammary glands, which occurs when the mother cat's milk production is heavy and milk is retained.
 The teats become swollen and hot, with "bruising" apparent, and the mother cat may refuse to allow the kittens to nurse.
 Mastitis is a veterinary emergency, and the kittens may need to be hand-fed until the mother cat has recovered.
 In this event, refer to these resources:

 Hypocalcemia, also known as "milk fever," is rare in cats, and is caused by lack of calcium during pregnancy and nursing.
 Symptoms include seizures, staggering, muscle tremors, restlessness, and excessive panting.
 Hypocalcemia is also a veterinary emergency.
 The kittens will need to be fed by hand until the mother is recovered.

-Endrometitis is a serious infection of the uterus and is also a veterinary emergency.
+Endometritis is a serious infection of the uterus and is also a veterinary emergency.
 Although the mother cat will have normal vaginal drainage after birthing her kittens, a foul-smelling discharge is a red flag.
-Other symtoms include lethargy, fever, and loss of milk production.
+Other symptoms include lethargy, fever, and loss of milk production.
 The mother cat may have to be hospitalized for treatment, and emergency spaying may be indicated at this time.
 Again, it will fall to you to feed and care for the kittens in this case, with either the Kitten Glop or KMR.

 In all likelihood, none of these problems will occur, and your mother cat and her newborn kittens will thrive.
 In eight to twelve weeks, the kittens will be ready for placing in permanent homes, and the mother cat will be spayed, and you will have fulfilled your original commitment.